susoDominguez/ROAD2H-hooks/README.md

 `````
 ## Hooks folder
 The folder contains the pair of hook specifications, with examples, to trigger CDS services for COPD management.
 The hook with ID 'copd-assess' provides patient information on previous and current COPD symptoms, and is associated with the COPD severity assessment CDS service.
-The hook with ID 'copd-careplan-select' provides patient information on active COPD treatments, the current pulmonologist-verified COPD severity assessment as well as on the status of current vaccinations and active comorbidities.
+The hook with ID 'copd-careplan-review' provides patient information on active COPD treatments, the current pulmonologist-verified COPD severity assessment as well as on the status of current vaccinations and active comorbidities.
 This hook is associated with the COPD treatment planning CDS service.

 ## Json_files
 Contains CDS card responses to the examples displayed in the CDS hook definitions.